 Got a child whose lunch comes back empty?
 Some good tips here from Extreme Picky Eating.

-Well that’s it for now.
-I’ll be sharing exciting news any day now so if you want to stay in the loop, be sure your signed up for my newsletter.
+Well, that’s it for now.
+I’ll be sharing exciting news any day now so if you want to stay in the loop, be sure you’re signed up for my newsletter.

 Want to create your own family dinner rotation?
-My latest book What to Cook for Dinner with Kids helps you step-by-step through the process.
+My workbook, The Family Dinner Solution, helps you step-by-step through the process.